microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 # CMake Integration

+It is important to understand when and how vcpkg executes its dependency acquisition and build steps in the CMake context.
+As background: by default, the first time CMake configures a build, it runs internal search routines to locate a viable "toolchain" (compiler, linker, etc.).
+This search happens when the first `project()` command is encountered in `CMakeLists.txt`.

+In order to customize this process, CMake supports "toolchain" files, which are really just CMake scripts.
+When a toolchain is specified, CMake **evaluates the `CMAKE_TOOLCHAIN_FILE` as a script**, just like `include("${CMAKE_TOOLCHAIN_FILE}")`
+This evaluation typically results in a set of variable definitions containing the paths of necessary build tools (along with other build parameters, such as cross-compilation flags).

+But because the toolchain file is just a CMake script, it is not limited to defining toolchain-related variables. vcpkg uses this fact as a hook into the CMake generation process.
+Evaluation of the `vcpkg.cmake` toolchain file effectively runs `execute_process("vcpkg install")`, after other precursor steps.

+**Therefore: all vcpkg-provided dependencies are downloaded and compiled the first time `project()` is called**.
+A key consequence of this sequence is that all CMake-level variables impacting vcpkg itself must be defined _before_ `project()`.

 See [Installing and Using Packages Example: sqlite](../../examples/installing-and-using-packages.md) for a fully worked example using CMake.

 ## `CMAKE_TOOLCHAIN_FILE`

 Projects configured to use the vcpkg toolchain file (via the CMake setting `CMAKE_TOOLCHAIN_FILE`) can find libraries from vcpkg using the standard CMake functions: `find_package()`, `find_path()`, and `find_library()`.